paugier/nbabel/py/vector.md

 implement this?).
 We could use a decorator `vp.fixed_size_instances`.

-Note: the special attribute `__slots__` can already be used in Python to declare that one can't set a new attribute to an instance.
+Note: the special attribute `__slots__` can already be used in Python to declare that it's going to be impossible to set a new attribute to an instance.
 The decorator `vp.fixed_size_instances` could automatically set `__slots__` from type annotations, see this example:

 ```python
 @vp.fixed_size_instances